magento/merchdocs/src/sales-channels/asc/pricing-products.md

 {:.bs-callout .bs-callout-info}
 The price source for your Amazon listings is defined for **Magento Price Source** in your [Listing Price]({% link sales-channels/asc/listing-price.md %}) settings.
 Any adjustment calculations defined in the pricing rule use price source as the starting value.

-Amazon Sales Channel gives you the ability to set pricing rules, these pricing rules allow you to set your Amazon Listing price different than your Price Source.
+Pricing rules allow you to set your Amazon Listing price different than your **Magento Price Source** in your [Listing Price]({% link sales-channels/asc/listing-price.md %}) settings.
 Additionally, you can stack multiple rules that will work together to adjust your price.

 A pricing/repricing rule requires three sets of information during its setup: